Lewis Stein: Work

 The contrast between expectation and reality is another theme recurring throughout Stein's works.
 For a 1990 exhibit at the Paula Allen Gallery consisting of photographs of mirrors from the pages of mail order catalogs blown-up to life size, Artforum reviewer John Miller felt a sense of “a creeping shoddiness overriding the too-familiar elegance this hybridization typically yields and relies upon.”
 Instead of evoking glamour or polish, the "specific of mail order furnishings does not exactly conjure up visions of luxury,” Miller concluded.
 Likening a series of Stein's photographs of chandeliers to “switched-on May Ray,” the New Yorker declared that “A single idea--that light is photogenic--goes quite far.”
 [10] The Village Voice described the same show as “big, dumb, black-and-white pictures of electric chandeliers glowing out of pitch black space [that] “fill the gallery with a cold, postmod light.”

 Like other artists who were shaped by the ferment of the 1960s.
-Stein's work also addresses social and political issues of the day.
+Stein's work also addressed social and political issues of the day.
 Of his black-and-white photographs of surveillance cameras which appeared in a show at New York's Queen's Museum in 1986, curator Marc H. Miller declared that “Though 1984 has come and gone, Orwell’s vision of Big Brother is still a real possibility….Stein's photographs are a reminder that TV is not just something we watch, but something that is watching us.”
 Of the artist's playfully ironic stock photograph of an Oster brand blender perched alongside strawberries and a pink milkshake in a House Beautiful-perfect kitchen, critic Noah Dillon opined: “Without an advertiser’s text, Stein’s photograph points less to the blender that is its formal centerpiece, and more to the amorphous sense of fulfillment the machine is equipped to provide.”

-Among his influences, Stein cites Marcel Duchamp, Andy Warhol, Ad Reinhardt and Robert Morris.
+Among his influences, Stein cited Marcel Duchamp, Andy Warhol, Ad Reinhardt and Robert Morris.

 Stein's work has been shown in galleries and museums throughout the United States.
 It is also held in numerous public and private collections.

+Lewis Stein's first posthumous exhibition opened on July 1, 2024 at Maxwell Graham, New York.